Read This First

 Prompt 2: The determination of the poverty line appears subjective and closely aligned with past wealth and expectations.
 Is this so?

-At this stage, the gain is not memorizing the conclusion but learning to think with Notes and Alternatives for International Comparison.
+Treat Notes and Alternatives for International Comparison as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Poverty lines are influenced by the cost of living in a region, which includes prices for food, housing, healthcare, and other essentials.
 In countries where the cost of living is high, the poverty line will also be set higher to reflect the increased costs necessary to cover basic needs.